Alibaba, Nio Stocks Mixed: Hang Seng Index Today - Benzinga

 |Xpeng

-Shares of these Chinese companies ended higher on Wednesday on U.S. bourses.
+Shares of these Chinese companies ended lower on Thursday on U.S. bourses.

-Global Markets Recap: At press time, the benchmark Hang Seng Index was 0.28% lower, led by the fall in the index heavyweights.
+Global Markets Recap: At press time, the benchmark Hang Seng Index advanced 0.72%, led by gains in the tech index.

+In the U.S., Dow Jones Industrial Average slumped over 700 points, tumbling below 30,000 points – the lowest level in over a year – after the Federal Reserve raised Fed fund rates.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.